 When we talk about credit scores, it’s usually in terms of ranges or whether something is ‘good’ or ‘bad’ credit.
 The truth is, there’s one number that matters, around 660 or 680.

 Right around that number is the cutoff for what’s called ‘prime’ credit.
-This cutoff is the point where banks can approve loans, and you start seeing lower rates.
+This cutoff is where banks can approve loans, and you start seeing lower rates.
 Anything below a prime credit score is considered bad credit, and your options will be limited.

 While a 600 credit score is considered low, it’s far from the worst score I’ve seen, and your options are suitable for increasing your score and getting the money you need.